Nexfinity/CakeyBot-Wiki-OLD/changelist-2021.md

 #### Fixed

-* Fixed an issue where the Premium page would not load if you hadn't selected a guild yet
+* Fixed an issue where the Premium page would not load if you hadn't selected a server yet

 #### Changed

-* You can now visually see which of your guilds have premium and beta applied without having to click on them individually
+* You can now visually see which of your servers have premium and beta applied without having to click on them individually
 * Also, all new translation work has been pushed live

 ## 6/14/2021 - Accessibility Improvements & Bug Fixes